jjj999/bamboo/CONTRIBUTING.md

 In the flow, we have two important branches:

-- `master` branch
+- `main` branch
 - `develop` branch

 These branches has the common feature that they are not to vanish.
-On the other hand, their roles are not common; the `master` branch heads the newest and stable version of the package and the `develop` branch heads the next release of the package.
+On the other hand, their roles are not common; the `main` branch heads the newest and stable version of the package and the `develop` branch heads the next release of the package.

 ### Version tags

-As explained above, the `master` and `develop` branches have their version tags to identify the package content.
+As explained above, the `main` and `develop` branches have their version tags to identify the package content.
 Note that there is a tagging rules for the branches.

 First, the tags consist of three numbers joined by dot, e.g. `0.1.2`.
 We often say the first number as **major number**, the second **minor number** and the last **patch number**.
-Second, the `develop` branch must have the tag whose minor number is the next number of the one of the `master` branch and patch number is zero.
-For example, if the `master` branch heads version `1.3.6`, then the `develop` branch heads version `1.4.0`.
+Second, the `develop` branch must have the tag whose minor number is the next number of the one of the `main` branch and patch number is zero.
+For example, if the `main` branch heads version `1.3.6`, then the `develop` branch heads version `1.4.0`.

 Althogh Some developers might think the second rule is awkward, the reseason is that the minor number increases when new features of the package are released, and the patch number increase when some reported bugs of the stable version at that time are fixed.
 As you can see later, tasks of feature implamentation and bug fixing are conducted in different types of branches, and the branches in which feature implementations are conducted are to be merged into the `develop` branch.
 Therefore, the `develop` branch always has new features of the package but the features are not fixed by bug reports.
-Thus, the `develop` branch has the tag whose minor number is the next of the `master` and patch number is zero.
+Thus, the `develop` branch has the tag whose minor number is the next of the `main` and patch number is zero.

 ### Supporting branches